US 'provocation' threatens Korea peace

 North and South Korean leaders agreed last month to denuclearise the region, at a border summit which came after months of warlike rhetoric from the North and Mr Trump.

-Mr Kim became the first North Korean leader to set foot in South Korea since the end of the Korean War in 1953.
+Mr Kim became the first North Korean leader to set foot in South Korea since the end of Korean hostilities in 1953.

 - N Korea nuclear test site 'to shut in May'